jhallen/joe-editor/docs/man.md

 instead of deleting it.
 Over-type mode is especially useful for the filter block command (__^K /__), since it will maintain the original width of the selected column.

+### Picture mode

+Use __^T P__ to enter or exit picture mode.
+Picture mode helps with ASCII drawings.

+Picture mode controls how JOE handles the case where the cursor is past the ends of lines.
+This happens when you use the up or down arrow keys to move the cursor from the end of a long line to a short line.

+If you attempt to type a character in this case:

+If picture mode is off, the cursor will jump to the end of the line and insert it there.

+If picture mode is on, the line is filled with spaces so that the character can be inserted at the cursor position.

 ## Windows